 What do I do next?

-Once you have been selected for the market you will receive an email that outlines what we need from you before the market, which includes specific photos and information.
-Then we will schedule your posts, add your information to our website and allocate a live chat time slot (if you have asked for one).
-We’d like to encourage you to post photos on Instagram on the run up to market day to let your audience know that you’re going to be selling at the market.
+Once you have been selected for the market you will receive an email that outlines the process.
+We will schedule a post for you, add your information to our website and allocate a live chat time slot (if you have asked for one).
+We’d like to encourage you to post photos on Instagram on the run-up to market day to let your audience know that you’re going to be selling at the market.

 Can I use the MMFH logo?